go-yaml/yaml/README.md

 -------------

-The yaml package supports most of YAML 1.1 and 1.2, including support for anchors, tags, map merging, etc. Multi-document unmarshalling is not yet implemented, and base-60 floats from YAML 1.1 are purposefully not supported since they're a poor design and are gone in YAML 1.2.
+The yaml package supports most of YAML 1.1 and 1.2, including support for anchors, tags, map merging, etc. Base-60 floats from YAML 1.1 are purposefully not supported since they're a poor design and are gone in YAML 1.2.

 Installation and usage
 ----------------------